dgorin1/wildfire_ml_project/readme.md

 If you are collaborating on the data collection phase:

-1. Ensure you have the fire event dataframe (pickle file).
+1. Ensure you have the fire event dataframe (See [Orland et al., 2025](https://zenodo.org/records/15261836)).
 2. Run the downloader:
     ```bash
     python 01_download_fire_weather.py